-1) Bongo Surveys
+1) Bongo surveys

-During the initial Bongo surveys, few month-old cod were collected in shoal waters on the Southeast Part; however, a broad area of haddock and cod larvae was located on the Southwest Part from the shoals to the 90 m isobath, centered near 68 00'Lg.
-The abundance of larvae was relatively low, less than 6 larvae per Bongo-net haul was typical (Figure 13).
+During the initial Bongo surveys, few month-old cod were collected in shoal waters on the southeast part; however, a broad area of haddock and cod larvae was located on the southwest part from the shoals to the 90 m isobath, centered near 68°00'W. The abundance of larvae was relatively low; less than 6 larvae per Bongo-net haul was typical (Fig. 13).
 Larval haddock were about four times as abundant as cod.
-Most larvae were recently hatched, 4-5 mm SL.
-Both cod and haddock were a few weeks older, 5-8 mm, and more abundant in the shoal water < 60 m depth.
-In 1992, the patch of larvae was located farther to the southwest (40-70 miles) than expected from previous years surveys conducted in the last half of May.
-Perhaps the cold band of water observed in April that moved onto the southern edge of Georges Bank displaced eggs and larvae southwest and more onto the shoals.
-The cold water (<4 °C) also may have retarded development and induced high mortality of the eggs and larvae in the year.
+Most larvae were recently hatched, 4-5 mm.
+Both cod and haddock were a few weeks older, 5-8 mm, and more abundant in the shoal water <60 m depth.
+In 1992, the patch of larvae was located farther to the southwest (40-70 miles) than expected from previous year's surveys conducted in the last half of May.
+Perhaps the cold band of water observed in April that moved onto the southern edge of Georges Bank had displaced eggs and larvae southwest-ward and more onto the shoals.
+The cold water (<4°C) also may have retarded development and induced high mortality of the eggs and larvae in the year.